 I finally feel like it's fall even though the temperature outside is hovering in the mid-80s.
 And when I feel like it's fall I like to cook things that have pumpkin in them.
 I just love pumpkin, and when everyone else is getting tired of it around December, I am still wanting more.
 I love baking goodies like pumpkin pie , pumpkin doughnuts, and pumpkin spice cookies but also healthier fare like a rich hot pumpkin soup.
 Which, as an aside, if you haven't tried Panera Bread's Vegetarian Autumn Squash Soup you have missed a big bowl of deliciousness.
 OK, now I'm drooling just thinking about it!

-So it is no surprise that today’s popcorn is pumpkin flavored.
+So it is no surprise that today's popcorn is pumpkin flavored.
 Right?
-I was inspired by the season, true, but also by the fact that I was lucky enough to win a fantastic popcorn prize during a giveaway by Susannah of feast & west and 14 other bloggers.
-I received a West Bend Professional Air Popper, that I have fallen in love with, along with 4 packages of Bob’s Red Mill popcorn, which is some of the best I have ever had.
+I was inspired by the season, true, but also by the fact that I was lucky enough to win a fantastic popcorn prize during a giveaway by Susannah of feast and west and 14 other bloggers.
+I received a West Bend Professional Air Popper, that I have fallen in love with, along with 4 packages of Bob's Red Mill White Corn Popcorn, which is some of the best I have ever had.
 We have had more popcorn in the last couple months than we had all of last year!
-That’s how good it is!
+That's how good it is!

 When Susannah wrote and told me I had won the Popcorn Party Giveaway I was super excited and couldn't wait to get my prize and try it out.
 I started perusing the internet for different popcorn ideas and saw so many wonderful recipes, including Susannah's own White Chocolate Raspberry Cheesecake Popcorn, that I couldn't wait to come up with my own original flavor to share.
 And, yep, you guessed it, it was pumpkin!

-One bite of this Pumpkin Caramel Popcorn and you will think you are biting into a piece of pumpkin pie but one with a caramel flavor and a crunch.
-I have to warn you, it’s really addictive!
+One bite of this Pumpkin Spice Caramel Corn and you will think you are biting into a piece of pumpkin pie but one with a caramel flavor and a crunch.
+I have to warn you, it's really addictive!
 I think I like the nuts in the mix as much as I like the popcorn.
 A great combo all the way around!

 Check out how easy this addictive Pumpkin Caramel Popcorn is to make.